6 Factors That Affect Your Car Insurance Premium

 2. Car Owner

-As is the case, the cost of premium of your car insurance has as much to do with you as with your car.
+As is the case, the cost of a premium of your car insurance has as much to do with you as with your car.
 The premium of car insurance in India is generally determined by the car owner’s driving record.
-This means that you to enjoy better rates of car insurance premium if you have to have a good driving record.
+This means that you enjoy better rates of car insurance premium if you have to have a good driving record.

 3. The make and model of your car

 The class and model of your car also is one of the determinants for the car insurance premium.
 The premium for riskier cars such as sports cars is generally higher when compared to slower, standard ones.
 Cars with higher cubic capacity or those that run on gas or CNG usually have higher premiums.

 4. Safety features

 Given that your car has an efficient car lock or anti-theft system installed, you may be eligible for a discount on your overall car insurance premium.
 Car alarms and other kinds of anti-theft devices, alert the owner (by sounding an alarm, etc.) when a theft is attempted or the car is being broken down.
 More advanced cars today come with GPS that helps in tracking them down.

 These safety features have a very practical role to play besides lowering your car insurance premiums.

 5. Coverage required